zithokamvalethu/lethu.github.io/_posts/2021-06-28-Day summary.md

 I managed to fix my functions and the errors I was getting before are solved so I reckon that what is the major part is the local storage part implementing it so that I will be finished with the APP.

 # CONCLUSION
-TOmorrow I will be focusing on the new topic I have started on FreeCodeCamp the jQuery and do put local storage code on mny app .
+Tomorrow I will be focusing on the new topic I have started on FreeCodeCamp the jQuery and do put local storage code on mny app .